Zoe34/world-quiz/README.md

 ### Fixed Bugs:
 - A bug I came across was in the JavaScript; I had several redundant functions that needed removing and the "hideElement" and "showElement" functions wouldn't work, as the code needed cleaning up.
 - This has been fixed by cleaning up the code and testing with JSHint.

-- An error that came up in JSHint was an unused variable - function checkScore().
+- When clicking the start button the incorrect answer had one point before the game began.
-- This has been fixed by calling the checkScore function in the initialiseGame function.
+- This bug was fixed by removing the checkScore function.

 ### Supported screens and browsers: